drewtu2/Apple-Dictionary-Generator/README.md

 ## Usage
 `python -m AppleDictionaryGenerator generate <md file path> <dictionary name>`

+The resulting dictionary folder will be generated and placed in the `build` directory of the current workspace.

 ## Md File Format
 Definition file written in markdown with CommonMark formatting.
 Each entry needs to be preceded with some front matter.